Last Updated on May 9, 2023 by The Filtery

 What To Look for in Non-Toxic, Organic Thong Underwear

 Just like we talked about with regular organic cotton underwear, the type of fabric your panties are made of is important for vaginal health.
-Gynecologists recommend a natural material like cotton because it’s breathable, moisture-wicking, and free from the potentially toxic chemicals that often come with synthetics.
+Gynecologists recommend a natural material like cotton because it’s breathable, moisture-wicking, and free from the potentially toxic chemicals that often come with synthetics like polyester.

-One could argue that breathability and dryness are even MORE important when it comes to thongs (compared to full-bottomed brief underwear) because of the way thongs can contribute to potential infection.
+One could argue that breathability and dryness are even MORE important when it comes to thongs (even compared to full-bottomed brief underwear) because of the way thongs can contribute to potential infection.

-Not only that, but organically-grown natural fibers such as cotton and hemp are even better because they’re grown without any poisonous pesticides or herbicides (traces of which can end up in the fabric of your clothing and underwear).
+Not only that, but organically-grown natural fibers such as cotton and hemp are even better than conventional cotton because they’re grown without any toxic pesticides or herbicides.

-In addition to the type of fabric, it’s also helpful to look for third-party certifications such as GOTS Organic and OEKO-TEX (which indicates the product has been tested for toxic substances).
-These types of labels indicate that the product has been held to a specific set of standards set by an outside organization.
+In addition to the type of fabric, it’s also helpful to look for third-party certifications such as GOTS Organic and OEKO-TEX.
+These types of labels are not perfect, but they do indicate that the product has been held to a specific set of standards set by an outside organization.